ARMROfficial/armr/doc/build-windows.md

-## HOWTO - Build the DeepOnion Wallet under Windows
+## HOWTO - Build the ARMR Wallet under Windows

-Building the DeepOnion Wallet is no easy task as it comprises of several components, libraries and tools which have to be stored, maintained and executed in certain order.
+Building the ARMR Wallet is no easy task as it comprises of several components, libraries and tools which have to be stored, maintained and executed in certain order.
 This HOWTO aims to provide a detailed description, so that developers and power-users can easily solve all of the tasks and avoid several, often nasty, errors and misconfigurations.
 Pay close attention to all commands and do not ignore any one of them.

 ### Prerequisites